yat98/dicoding_react_notes/README.md

 </p>
 <h2>Description</h2>
 <p>
  This is last project submission for <a href="https://www.dicoding.com/academies/403">Dicoding class</a>  using React JS.
-It has add, delete, archive and search note feature.
+It has add, delete, archive and search note feature. the UI inspired from saweria.
 <p>

 <h3>Instalation</h3>